Interesting Facts about Rocks and 3 Different Types

 1. Reservoir Rocks

-They are oil and natural gas container rocks located at great depths below the surface of the earth so that both oil and natural gas are stored in the pores between mineral grains, or in fractures in rocks with low porosity.
+They are oil and natural gas container rocks located at great depths below the surface of the earth so that both oil and natural gas are stored in the pores between mineral grains or in fractures in a rock with low porosity.

 Important Physical Characteristics of the Reservoir

-One of the most important characteristics of reservoir rocks is that it contains porosity, permeability, sufficient hydrocarbon accumulation, and a sealing mechanism to form a reservoir from which commercially viable hydrocarbon fluxes can be produced.
+One of the important characteristics of reservoir rocks is that they contain porosity, permeability, sufficient hydrocarbon accumulation, and a sealing mechanism to form a reservoir from which commercially viable hydrocarbon fluxes can be produced.

-Porosity and permeability are related to each other to the extent that there can be no permeability without porosity, although the opposite is not necessarily true, as all rocks have porosity, but in varying proportions.
-More storage, and the most effective rocks in retaining and transporting oil and natural gas.
+Porosity and permeability are related to each other to the extent that there can be no permeability without porosity, although the opposite is not necessarily true, as all of them have porosity but in varying proportions.
+It offers more storage and is the most effective piece for retaining and transporting oil and natural gas.

 Porosity: is a measure of the percentage of pore size, or the size of holes per unit volume of rock, for example, well-sorted sand placed in a 300 ml container will retain about 100 ml of water in its pores, meaning that its porosity is about 33 %.
 If petroleum is present in sandy rocks, it can also occupy this pore space, but as this sand is buried, the pressure reduces this porosity so much that only a small percentage of the porosity remains.